Asahi Gakuen: Locations

 In 1986-1987 the school had students in four campuses, including one in Pasadena, one in Garden Grove, one at Daniel Webster Middle, and one at South Torrance High.
 In 1997, Asahi Gakuen had five branch schools in Los Angeles County and Orange County.

 The Torrance campus opened in 1980 with 400 students.
 In 1987, the Torrance campus had 773 students.

+The Orange campus was previously at Santiago High School in Garden Grove, and at Bolsa Grande High School in Garden Grove.

 Operations

 The school year uses the Japanese schedule from April until March, with classes held from 9:00 AM until 3:30 PM during Saturdays.

 The school uses tuition to pay for the textbooks it orders from Japan.
 As of 1986, each student in grades 1-9 has tuition of $49.50 ($ when accounting for inflation) each month, while each high school student has tuition of $67.50 ($ when accounting for inflation) monthly.
 In 1987 the school had a registration fee of up to $150 ($ when accounting for inflation) and an annual tuition of fewer than $600 ($ accounting for inflation).

 All campuses, as of 1986, have libraries.
 Fatsuko[sic] Fujita, the West Los Angeles campus librarian, stated that her campus permitted loaning of 5,000 of its books.